qaware/x-forwarded-filter/README.md

  - without Spring dependency -> easily integrable into many projects
  - has toogle to NOT remove the evaluated headers from the request
    - allows using this filter inside a Proxy to forward/append to these headers to downstram services (e.g. Zuul)
- - Selectable processing strategy for `X-Forward-Prefix`
+ - Selectable processing strategy for `X-Forwarded-Prefix`
    - `PREPEND` the Context-Path of the Application with the (first) value from `X-forwarded-Prefix`
      -  example:
    - `REPLACE` the Context-Path of the Application with the (first) value from `X-forwarded-Prefix`